Relaxation time for the alignment between quark spin and angular velocity in a rotating QCD medium: Propagator for a spin one-half fermion in a rotating environment

 Carrying out the integration and the summation, and taking the Fourier transform, we obtain

 We can write Eq.~(\ref{Prop2}) in terms of the Dirac-gamma matrices as

 \end{widetext} where

 is the spin projection operator.
+Notice that the derivation of the fermion propagator is performed in vacuum.
+To use this propagator including a finite temperature and chemical potential, recall that in equilibrium it is sufficiently general to make the replacement $p_0\to i\tilde{\omega}_n+\mu$ where $\omega_n=(2n+1)\pi T$ are Matsubara frequencies for fermions.
 Equation~(\ref{PropRot}) represents our approximation for the fermion propagator in a cylindrical rigidly rotating environment.
 We now use this propagator to compute the relaxation time for the fermion spin to align with the angular velocity in the rotating medium.